Rachael Z. DeLue

 Profile

-Rachael Z. DeLue is the Christopher Binyon Sarofim ’86 Professor in American Art and Chair of the Art and Archaeology Department at Princeton University.
-She is jointly appointed in the Effron Center for the Study of America.
-She is associated faculty in the High Meadows Environmental Institute, the Native American and Indigenous Studies Initiative, and the Program in Media and Modernity.
+Rachael Z. DeLue is the Christopher Binyon Sarofim ’86 Professor in American Art at Princeton University and the director of the Princeton Humanities Initiative.
+She is jointly appointed in the Effron Center for the Study of America, and she is associated faculty in the High Meadows Environmental Institute, the Native American and Indigenous Studies Initiative, and the Program in Media and Modernity.
 DeLue specializes in the history of American and transatlantic art and visual culture, focusing on intersections among art, science, and the history and theory of knowledge and on the transnational and transcultural formation of “America” as a contested geography, identity and idea.
-She serves as the editor-in-chief of the Terra Foundation Essays and edited Picturing (2016), the first volume in the series.
-She has also published George Inness and the Science of Landscape (2004), Landscape Theory (2008, co-edited with James Elkins), and Arthur Dove: Always Connect (2016).
-Other publications consider the French painter Camille Pissarro, Spike Lee’s film Bamboozled, Romare Bearden’s collages, Darwin and the visual arts, the relationship between art writing and medical diagnosis in the United States circa 1900, shoreline landscapes as symbols of empire, the supernatural in American art, and constructions of Native America within Anglo-American archaeology in the early republic.
+Published work includes George Inness and the Science of Landscape (2004), Landscape Theory (2008, co-edited with James Elkins), Picturing (2016), and Arthur Dove: Always Connect (2016).
+Other publications consider the French painter Camille Pissarro, Spike Lee’s film Bamboozled, Romare Bearden’s collages, Darwin and the visual arts, the relationship between art writing and medical diagnosis in the United States circa 1900, shoreline landscapes as symbols of empire, the supernatural in American art, constructions of Native America within Anglo-American archaeology in the early republic, and the life and times of snowy owls.

 DeLue was the Reviews Editor for The Art Bulletin from 2012 to 2015 and, for six years, served on the editorial board of the journal American Art.
 Currently, she serves on the advisory board of the Archives of American Art Journal.